 Why consider a vegetarian diet plan?

-Most of those who are closest to me know that I love to cook.
-Get me in a kitchen and I just sort of get lost in the moment in making up something that people love to eat.
-It’s always sort of been that way.
-Whether is was a casserole, grilled salmon, my mango thai BAR-B-Q’d chicken, or a tender juicy steak perfectly seared with all the fixings – I was in my element and happy to be there!
+In years gone by, most of those who have been closest to me know that I have always loved to cook.
+Get me in a kitchen and I just sort of get lost in my own little world making up something that people love to eat.
+It’s always been that way.
+Whether it was a casserole, grilled salmon, my mango thai BAR-B-Q’d chicken, or a tender juicy pineapple marinated steak perfectly seared with all the fixings – I was in my element and happy to be there!

-Since my ‘conversion’ to a healthier way of life, I am asked often why in the world would I give up meat and all the other ‘delicious’ things that I used to eat, i.e. sugar-laden deserts that I was famous for making, dairy products, and animal meats.
-The answer was a simple one.
+Since my ‘conversion’ to a healthier way of life, I am often asked why in the world I would give up meat and all the other ‘delicious’ things that I used to eat, i.e. sugar-laden deserts that I was famous for making, dairy products, and animal meats.
+The answer was a simple one for me.
 My life depended on it.
 And here is a news flash for you.
 YOUR life also depends on what YOUR daily choices of food are.
 Do not think that you are immune to a diet that includes industrialized foods and an array of organic and inorganic chemicals, additives, and steroids.
 You are not.

-If you are curious if there is any reason substantial enough for you to consider changing your diet, here are some of the most worthwhile reasons to consider the benefits of a vegetarian diet plan and that of making a commitment to transition to one.
+If you’re curious if there is any reason substantial enough for you to consider changing your lifestyle of eating, here are some of the most obvious reasons to consider the benefits of a vegetarian diet plan and that of making a commitment to transition to one.

-- A vegetarian diet plan increases your energy level (calories and nutrients from whole and living foods are fully utilized).
+- A vegetarian diet plan increases your energy level and reduces stress-producing chemical imbalances in your body.

-- A vegetarian diet plan increases your mental alertness as a result of an increase in oxygen and vital nutrients that feed your brain).
+- A vegetarian diet plan increases your mental alertness as a result of an increase in oxygen and vital nutrients that feed your brain.

-- A vegetarian diet plan strengthens your immune system and its effectiveness to fight off sickness and disease (when your cells are healthy, sickness cannot find an easy way in).
+- A vegetarian diet plan strengthens your immune system and its effectiveness to fight off sickness and disease.

-- A vegetarian diet plan naturally calms you as your body rids itself of the toxins that affect your hormonal levels.
+- A vegetarian diet plan naturally calms you as your body rids itself of the toxins that affect your hormone levels.

-- A vegetarian diet plan naturally reduces your weight since you do not feel as if you have to eat as much (when your cells are full of the right nutrients, your stomach does not need to be fed).
+- A vegetarian diet plan naturally reduces your weight because you will not need to eat as much each meal.

-- A vegetarian diet plan reduces environmental stress-related maladies like that of fatigue, headaches, and allergies (these are symptomatic of nutrient and mineral deficiencies on a cellular level among other possible physiological or emotional issues).
+- A vegetarian diet plan reduces environmental stress-related maladies like that of fatigue, headaches, and allergies.

-- A vegetarian diet plan allows your body chemistry to balance and your endocrine system to correct itself (your hormonal balance is key to overall health, vitality and longevity).
+- A vegetarian diet plan allows your body chemistry to balance and your endocrine system to correct itself which is key to your overall health, vitality and longevity.

-- A vegetarian diet plan slows, stops, and/or reverse the aging process (as your vital organs regain their health, you will look, feel, and act younger).
+- A vegetarian diet plan slows, stops, and/or can even reverse the aging process.
+As your vital organs regain their health, you will look, feel, and act younger.

+While changing your eating habits can be difficult, if you want a healthier lifestyle in your future – one without chronic illness, obesity, disease, and infirmity – the greatest way to see this happen is to change your diet.
 Eating healthy is something that you choose to do on a daily basis.
 A healthy diet does not have to be a boring diet either.
-Your taste buds will quickly learn the joy of eating fresh vegetables, fruits, legumes, grains, and nuts.
-While changing your eating habits can be difficult, if you want a healthier future – one without chronic illness, obesity, disease, and infirmity – the greatest way to see this happen is by changing your diet.
+Your taste buds will quickly learn the joy of eating fresh vegetables, fruits, legumes, grains, seeds, and nuts.
 Eating healthy is a lifestyle that is not driven by appetites or cravings or convenience.
-It is a transitional lifestyle that strengthens one’s conviction that “you are what you eat” and that there is no pleasure great enough in this life that is worth losing your health and vitality.
+It is a transitional lifestyle that strengthens one’s conviction that “you are what you eat”.
+Simply put, there is no pleasure great enough in life that is worth losing your health and vitality over.

 - Dangerous Health Effects of Red Meat